Andrew Kirton: To woo or not to woo, that is National's question

 Even if National takes an agnostic approach to NZ First next year, it is difficult to imagine a National-Act-NZ First coalition working, given the reservoir of animosity built up over the years.

-By contrast, while Labour and NZ First didn’t always see eye-to-eye last term, at least they know they can work with each other.
+Until yesterday, it was assumed that while Labour and NZ First didn’t always see eye to eye, at least they could work together.

+However, Winston Peters’ extraordinary interview with Audrey Young in yesterday’s Weekend Herald appeared to blow that to bits.

+Peters is now saying he will not work with Labour under the current leadership.

+It remains unclear whether that also rules out a confidence and supply agreement, or whether the pledge would hold if it meant forcing the country to have another election.

-Given what’s at stake, it might be time for MPs across both sides of the House to consider booking flights to Kerikeri.
+Regardless of all the pre-election positioning, MPs from both sides of the House would be wise to book flights to Kerikeri.
 Just don’t forget the crayfish.

 Andrew Kirton was Labour’s General Secretary from 2016-2018.
 He now works in government relations for transtasman firm Anacta Consulting.
 He is married to a Labour MP.